oracle/vagrant-projects/ContainerRegistry/README.md

-# Vagrantfile to run a Container Registry on Oracle Linux 7
+# Vagrantfile to run a local Container Registry on Oracle Linux 7
 This simple Vagrantfile will provision an Oracle Linux 7 box running a local Container Registry.